nautobot/nautobot-app-nornir/docs/user/app_feature_inventory.md

 The Nautobot ORM inventory is rather static in nature at this point.
 The user has the ability to define the `default` data.
 The native capabilities include.

 * Providing an object called within the `obj` key that is a Nautobot `Device` object instance.
-* Provide additional keys for hostname, name, id, type, site, role, config_context, and custom_field_data.
+* Provide additional keys for hostname, name, id, type, location, role, config_context, and custom_field_data.
-* Provide grouping for global, site, role, type, and manufacturer based on their slug (more details below).
+* Provide grouping for global, location, role, type, and manufacturer based on their names (more details below).
 * Provide credentials for NAPALM, Netmiko, and Scrapli.
 * Link to the credential class as defined by the `nornir_settings['settings']` definition.